Designing a Custom SBC with Integrated Display for Industrial Applications

 Why Custom Hardware Provides Long‑Term Value

-Using a custom SBC platform provides advantages beyond simple flexibility.
-When hardware and software are designed together from the beginning, system integration becomes more predictable.
-Drivers, operating systems, and application software can be aligned during early development, reducing compatibility issues later.
+Designing a custom single‑board computer (SBC) platform offers advantages that go far beyond simple flexibility.
+When hardware and software are created together from the outset, system integration becomes more predictable, and the overall development process is smoother.

 Defining System Requirements Before Hardware Design